ccondry/webex-chat-starter/README.md

 # cloud-config-toolbox-ui
-The dCloud Webex Contact Center v4 Instant Demo web portal UI project.
+The dCloud Colud Configuration web portal UI project.
 It is built on Vue.js 2.6 (including vue-router and vuex), using Webpack 4.

 ## Development